KINGZANIFICENT/LearnToCode_Capstones/AccountingLedgerApplication/README.md

 ----------------------------------------------------------------------------------------

 ## Usage ##
 Ensure transactions.csv is in the working directory (it will be created if missing).
-On startup, you’ll see the ASCII art banner
+On startup, you’ll see the ASCII art banner.

 Navigating the Main Menu
-Immediately after the banner, you’ll be prompted with a numbered menu.
-Just type the number of the action you want:
+Immediately after the banner, you’ll be prompted with a letter-based menu just type the letter of the action you want:

-1 Add a New Transaction
+D Add a Deposit
-– You’ll be asked for details like date, description, and amount.
+– You’ll be asked for description, vendor, category, and amount.
 – The entry is saved to transactions.csv.

-2 View All Transactions
-– Displays every transaction in reverse chronological order.

-3 Search Transactions
-– Enter a keyword or phrase, and only matching entries will be shown.

-4 Delete a Transaction
-– Supply the transaction’s ID to remove it from the ledger forever.
+P Make a Payment (Debit)
+– Similar prompts, amount is stored negative.

+C Check Current Balance
+– Shows your up-to-date balance without listing transactions.

+L Ledger
+– Sub-menu to view all, deposits, payments, search, or remove transactions.

-x Exit
+X Exit
-– Closes the application cleanly.
+– Closes the app

 ## what the app does ##

 Persistent Storage
 File Location & Name
-Stored by default in the working directory as transactions.csv.
-The filename is defined in AccountingLedgerApp.java via:
+Stored by default as transactions.csv The filename is defined in AccountingLedgerApp.java as

 ```private static final String FILE_NAME = "transactions.csv"```